 The salary range for insurance brokers is wide.
-PayScale puts salaries at between $29,500 and $75,200.
+PayScale puts salaries at between $50,500 and $75,200.
 Your end of the scale will depend on whether you’re in an entry level or junior position or whether your experience in the insurance industry gives you all the privileges associated with senior rank.
 Salary also depends on your qualifications.
 For example, if you’re still studying part-time or only have a diploma in insurance than you can’t expect to land high-paying jobs.
 Graduates with bachelor’s or master’s insurance degrees, however, can expect their careers to soar.

 Actuaries play a very important role in insurance; they evaluate financial risks and provide advice on minimising said risks and maximising returns.
 Their complex jobs require a thorough understanding of statistics, probability theory and mathematics, so it’s not for the faint-hearted.
 Insurance actuaries work with statistics and data that help determine the risk of insuring a specific person based on their profile – how likely they are to be involved in a traffic collision, whether their lifestyles place them at greater risk of injury and whether the location of their house makes them vulnerable to break-ins.

 Actuaries are well rewarded for all their hard work (and hard study).
-PayScale says that insurance actuaries in Australia earn between $52,200 and $157,700, and they can earn up to $200,000.
+PayScale says that insurance actuaries in Australia earn between $75,200 and $157,700, and they can earn up to $200,000.
 Even entry level jobs for insurance actuaries are higher than senior positions in other careers.
 Salaries also depend on where actuaries work.
 For example, consultants tend to earn more money than insurance actuaries employed by one firm, but they also tend to work longer hours.

 Claims adjustors are the people who assess the circumstances around insurance claims and decide whether and how much claimants are to be paid out.
 They’ll assess the damage to a car, the extent of injury, and the security at a house to see if all the policy requirements have been met and to see if the insurance company is bound to honour the claim.
 They interview all relevant parties, including doctors, police officers and witnesses to determine the veracity of claims.They can work specifically for insurance companies but they can also work for themselves on a consultant or contract basis – which, arguably, makes them more objective.

 This is a small sample of the myriad insurance jobs available in Australia.
 You’ll find online, part-time and full-time insurance courses and degrees right across the country, from Sydney (NSW) and Melbourne (VIC) to Canberra (ACT) and Perth (WA).
 Search our site to find insurance courses that match your career goals.